Understanding Pet Food Labels

 6. 100% Satisfaction Guarantee

 All recipes across our Wellness cat and dog food ranges are covered by our 100% Satisfaction Guarantee.
-This means that if your pet doesn’t love a recipe, simply return it to your place of purchase to receive a full refund or to exchange for another recipe to try!
-Guaranteed!
+This means that if your pet doesn’t love a recipe you bring home, simply return it to your place of purchase to receive a full refund or to exchange for another recipe to try!
+In saying that, we do hope your pet loves our Wellness recipes!

 Providing a Satisfaction Guarantee on our recipes also provides owners time to properly transition their pets safely, minimising potential stomach upsets.
 We encourage this with any change in your pet’s diet.